Exceeding Expectations: Stochastic Dominance as a General Decision Theory: The rational significance of background uncertainty

 But now suppose that we add a source of background uncertainty:

-\begin{description} \item[\text{Methuselah's Box}] In addition to Methuselah, Methuselah's universe contains a magic box, which contains a real-number generator.
-Methuselah will make his choice between $O_1$ and $O_2$ at time \textit{t}.
-Then, at time $t'$, the random number generator inside the box will generate a number, from a Cauchy distribution centered at zero with a scale parameter of 10,000, and open itself to reveal this number to Methuselah.
-In addition to the simple payoff from his choice, Methuselah will receive a number of happy or unhappy life-years equal to the number generated by the box.

-\end{description} (To avoid comparisons between happy and unhappy life-years, assume that whatever total payoff Methuselah receives, it will come in the form of exclusively happy or exclusively unhappy life-years.
+\begin{description} \item[\text{Methuselah's Box}] In addition to Methuselah, Methuselah's universe contains a magic box, which contains a random number generator.
+After Methuselah makes his choice between $O_1$ and $O_2$, the box will generate a real number, from a Laplace distribution centered at zero with a scale parameter of 10,000, and open itself to reveal that number to Methuselah.
+In addition to the simple payoff from his choice, Methuselah will receive a number of happy life-years equal to the number generated by the box (if it is positive) or a number of unhappy life-years equal to the absolute value of that number (if it is negative). \end{description} (To avoid comparisons between happy and unhappy life-years, assume that whatever total payoff Methuselah receives, it will come in the form of exclusively happy or exclusively unhappy life-years.
 Thus, for instance, if he receives $+1500$ from his choice and $-2000$ from his box, he will experience 500 years of unhappy life.
 If he gets $+1500$ from his choice and $-200$ from his box, he will experience 1300 years of happy life.)